FlorianRappl/DevOpsLittleHelper/README.md

 We are notified in case of a new pull request and can accept the update or deny it due to whatever reasons (incompatibilities / feature freeze / not in the mood).

 ## Using the Code

+### Deploy via Azure

+The by far easiest way to set this is up is via the default deploy to Azure functionality.

+The button at the top of the README will start the process.
+A deep link [is also available](https://azuredeploy.net/?repository=https://github.com/FlorianRappl/DevOpsLittleHelper).

+### Direct Fork

 You can just fork the code and make your own adjustments.
 The solution works under the following assumptions: